databendlabs/openraft/README.md

 # License

-Openraft is licensed under the terms of the [MIT License](https://en.wikipedia.org/wiki/MIT_License#License_terms)or the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), at your choosing.
+Openraft is licensed under the terms of the [MIT License](https://en.wikipedia.org/wiki/MIT_License#License_terms) or the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), at your choosing.